AndrewTBurks/jupyterlab_sage2/README.md

 ![Sending Content to SAGE2](doc/img/2017-11-08_DropDownMenu.png "Sending Content to SAGE2")

 Notebooks are sent to SAGE2 and rendered using [nbviewer](http://nbviewer.jupyter.org/).
 Notebook cells are rendered as images and automatically updated when a cell is re-run.
+This requires that the SAGE2 server has an externally accessible IP or hostname which nbviewer can access.

 <!-- ### How-to